Rinandriyani/Rinandriyani/README.md

 ## About me:
 - 🔭 I’m open to work in data scientist
 - 🌱 I’m currently learning Python and Javascript
-- 👯 I’m looking to collaborate as Data Scientist
+- 👯 I’m looking to collaborate as Data Scientist, Lecturer or Tutor
 - 🤔 I’m looking for suggest for Automation and Data Scientist
-- 💬 Ask me about anything
-- 📫 How to reach me: **+6289693821627** or andriaririn@gmail.com
+- 💬 Ask me about anything: **+6289693821627** or andriaririn@gmail.com

 ## Education: